Welcome to Matrix Education

 The presence of starch in the leaves of a plant indicates that photosynthesis has occurred.

-The aim identifies what is going to be tested in the experiment.
-This should be short, concise and clear.
+The aim tells us what is going to be tested in the experiment.
+This should be short, concise, and clear.

 The aim of the experiment is to test whether light is required for photosynthesis to occur.

-The hypothesis is a prediction of the outcome of the experiment.
+The hypothesis is what you predict the outcome of the experiment will be.
 You have to use background information to make an educated prediction.

 It is predicted that photosynthesis will occur only in leaves that are exposed to light and not in leaves that are not exposed to light.
 This will be indicated by the presence or absence of starch in the leaves.

-Identify the hazards associated with the experiment and provide a method to prevent or minimise the risks.
-A hazard is something that can cause harm, and the risk is the likelihood that harm will occur from the hazard.
+Identify the hazards related to the experiment and explain how you would prevent or minimise the risks.
+A hazard is something that can cause harm, and a risk is how likely it is that harm will occur because of the hazard.

 A table is an excellent way to present your risk assessment.

 Remember, you have to specify the type of harm that can occur because of the hazard.
-It is not enough to simply identify the hazard.
+It’s not enough to simply identify the hazard.

 The method has 3 parts: